-After the Budget is adopted by the Board of Directors, one (1) copy shall be sent to each member of the approving committee.
+After the Budget is adopted by the Executive Committee, one (1) copy shall be sent to each member of the approving committee.
 (Amended 11.09.2018)

 A copy of the Budget document shall be entered into the official minutes and shall be available for inspection by the public.